iherwig/wcmf-generator/olympos/chronos/scr/applications/requirements/application/include/controller/php-ofc-library/README.txt

-Open Flash Chart - PHP libraries.
+﻿Open Flash Chart - PHP libraries.
 These help create data files for Open Flash Chart.
-Copyright (C) 2007 John Glazebrook
+Copyright (C) 2007

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public